OliverHeber/TicTacTitan/README.md

-# Unbeatable Tic-Tac-Toe AI
+# Unbeatable TicTacToe AI

-- Tic-Tac-Toe implemented using Pygame
+- TicTacToe implemented using Pygame
 - Multiple game modes: Human, Random, minimax
 - AI uses the minimax algorithm to guarantee no losses
 - Wins are calculated on each move and are displayed using a line through the winning squares